RosettaYH/PersonalRecipes/README.md

 # PersonalRecipes
-This website is a simple way to display all your personal recipes!
+This website is designed to display all your personal recipes with just a few clicks!

 ### Demo
 All the recipes in the demo can be found online(https://www.foodnetwork.com/recipes), and the links for the images are in ExampleData.js.

 ![Alt Text](https://im7.ezgif.com/tmp/ezgif-7-ebb63971630d.gif)

-### Get Started
+### Getting Started
 1. Write down all your recipes in a file, and export it to as a .csv file.

 __Please follow the following format:__